mahler/adventofcode/README.md

 # Advent of code

 This repo contains solutions to Advent of code challenges.
+This is not a complete set, as I'm still working to solve tasks across every year.

 I am using the AoC to learn and practice Go development.